jpzk/ethsync/README.md

     -cp "/app/ethsync.jar" \
     "com.reebo.ethsync.core.utils.SettingBlockOffset"
 ```

+## Why is this important?

+* Transparency and data access provides trust
+* Open source allows having no 3rd party dependencies like Infura or Aleth.io
+* Allowing companies to build data products on top of accessible Ethereum data

 ## Known Caveats / Issues
 * In multi-instance mode, where there is more than one Eventeum instance in a system, your services are required to handle duplicate messages gracefully, as each instance will broadcast the same events.